neungkl/verbal-language-parser/README.md

 ## Introduction

-Verbal language is designed for visually impaired. main benefit of this language is easily to readable and also supported for blind people to write a programming language.
+Verbal language is designed for visually impaired.
+Main aiming of this language is provide a language that easily to speak for supported for blind people to write a programming language.

 Features included in my language